Azure/azure-powershell/src/AppConfiguration/examples/Update-AzAppConfigurationStore.md

 eastus   appconfig-test10 Microsoft.AppConfiguration/configurationStores
 ```

-This command updates encryption key of an app conifguration store that IdentityType is "SystemAssigned".
+This command enables data encryption by a key stored in Azure Key Vault using a user-assigned managed identity.
+The user-assigned identity must have been set with `-UserAssignedIdentity`.
+The vault must have enabled soft-delete and purge-protection, and the managed identity must have these key permissions: get, wrapKey, unwrapKey.

-### Example 3: Update encryption key to null of an app conifguration store by pipeline.
+### Example 3: Disable encryption of an app conifguration store.
 ```powershell
 PS C:\> $appConf = Get-AzAppConfigurationStore -ResourceGroupName azpwsh-manual-test -Name appconfig-test10 | Update-AzAppConfigurationStore -EncryptionKeyIdentifier $null